 The tail feathers are black, and the beak is yellowish/horn colored.
 The feet and legs should be yellow, and the eyes are orange in color.

 Their foot has 4 toes, pretty cool, huh?

-Pros Of Keeping RIR Chickens
+Pros Of Keeping Rhode Island Reds *FAQ*

-Are Rhode Island Red good layers?
+Are Rhode Island Reds good layers?

 What makes this breed of chickens famous for their egg production is that they can be good egg layers during the winter because of their layer of feathers and slightly different anatomy.

 You need to treat them as any other chicken in the winter, but the chances are that the Rhode Island Hen Chickens will be the most productive.